sensu/sensu-docs/content/sensu-go/6.4/operations/monitor-sensu/monitor-sensu-with-sensu.md

 If your Sensu Go deployment uses an external etcd cluster, you'll need to check the health of the respective etcd instances for your primary (Backend Alpha) and secondary (Backend Beta) backends.

 {{% notice note %}}
-**NOTE**: These examples use the [http-checks](https://bonsai.sensu.io/assets/sensu/http-checks) dynamic runtime asset.
+**NOTE**: These examples use the [sensu/http-checks](https://bonsai.sensu.io/assets/sensu/http-checks) dynamic runtime asset.
-Follow the instructions above to [register the http-checks dynamic runtime asset](#register-dynamic-runtime-asset) if you did not previously register it.
+Follow the instructions above to [register the sensu/http-checks dynamic runtime asset](#register-dynamic-runtime-asset) if you did not previously register it.
 {{% /notice %}}

 {{< language-toggle >}}